 Summer is coming, which means we can no longer hide under our tights and boots, warm scarves and mittens, and comfy oversized sweaters.
 Soon the sunshine will be beating down and it will be time to shed those layers (I'm not talking about your clothes).

-I try to go to the Korean Spa a few times a year, but it does require mental preparation for me as that first time was quite traumatizing.
+Korean spas are now my favorite.
+I try to go a few times a year, but it does require mental preparation for me as that first time was quite traumatizing.
 If you aren't able to go (maybe I scared you or maybe you don't live near one), try giving yourself a scrub at home!

 2.Use this Korean Scrubbing Glove to scrub scrub scrub your body with all your might.
 I wouldn't recommend using it on your face (ouch), but I do have friends who gently exfoliate their faces with it.

 5. Moisturize.
-A super easy recipe for coconut whip is coming soon, but try my go-to body lotion: Hydrate
+A super easy recipe for coconut whip is coming soon, but try my go-to body lotion: Countermatch Adaptive Body Lotion.

 Say 'hello' to soft skin!